Mr. Men: Adam Hargreaves

 In 2011, Sanrio, the Japanese design company best known as the creators of Hello Kitty, announced that they had reached an agreement to acquire the rights to the Mr. Men and Little Miss characters from Chorion after the company was forced into administration, so they used the THOIP company to take over.
 This marked the first time that Sanrio had licensed a third-party character since owning the rights to Osamu Tezuka's Unico character in the late 1970s and early 1980s, which was returned to Tezuka Productions after Tezuka's death in 1989.
-Sanrio had also acquired the license to produce Peanuts merchandise for the Japanese market.

 In 2016, four new characters were launched to celebrate the series' 45th anniversary: Mr. Marvelous, Mr. Adventure, Little Miss Fabulous, and Little Miss Sparkle.
 Little Miss Explorer, a special book for Heathrow was also launched.
 Little Miss Valentine was introduced to the US market in 2019 with Little Miss Inventor being the latest mainline character to receive a book.
 Adam Hargreaves has also created several commercial characters, such as Mr. Glug for Evian water, Little Miss Miracle beauty cream, Mr. and Little Miss Gap, and Mr. First for money transfer company World First.
 In 2017, Adam Hargreaves launched a new series of books featuring characters from the BBC science-fiction series Doctor Who, with each book focusing on a different incarnation of the show's titular character.
 These were followed by editions based on the Spice Girls in 2019.

-On 10 August 2021 (the 50th anniversary of the first book), special editions were published and new characters were introduced as part of a public vote to select two who will join the main characters, Mr. Brilliant, Little Miss Kind, Little Miss Brave, Mr. Calm, and Little Miss Energy.
+On 10 August 2021 (the 50th anniversary of Mr. Tickle), special editions were published and new characters were introduced as part of a public vote to select two who would join the main characters, Mr. Brilliant, Little Miss Kind, Little Miss Brave, Mr. Calm, and Little Miss Energy.
 The chosen Mr. Men for the competition were Mr. Calm and Little Miss Brave.

 On 6 October 2021, it was announced that a brand new Mr. Men Little Miss television series would be produced by Endeavor Content.
 On 6 November 2024, it was announced that Watch Next Media would take over production of the new television series with the show being developed throughout 2025 and production aiming to start in 2026.